In this article we would like to profile and introduce you to the project lead, BEAZ Bizkaia.

 Through COHES3ION the engagement of territorial players in the operational level of the S3 is looked after in order to reinforce the Regional Innovation Network and improve the number of companies and SMEs involved in innovation activities coming from all the territory.

-PA1 includes Specific Objective 1.2., aiming at raising economic competitiveness, through technology transfer in order to increase the share of innovative SME’s that cooperate with others by creating and developing innovation and technology transfer entities.
+Priority Axis 1 (PA1) of the Regional Operation Programme (ROP) includes Specific Objective 1.2., aiming at raising economic competitiveness, through technology transfer in order to increase the share of innovative SME’s that cooperate with others by creating and developing innovation and technology transfer entities.
 Measures include grants programmes to support:

 - Entities for Innovation and Technology Transfer.